ludiosarchive/mute-new-tabs/README.md

 Mute New Tabs
 ===
-Mute New Tabs is a Chrome extension that fixes the peculiar mistake of browsers giving websites permission to make noise without your explicit approval.
+Mute New Tabs is a Chrome extension that fixes the peculiar mistake of browsers letting websites make noise without your explicit approval.
 It uses Chrome's tab muting API to automatically mute new tabs.
 If needed, you can un-mute a tab by clicking the mute/un-mute icon on the tab itself.

 **Note: you must enable "Tab audio muting UI control" in `chrome://flags` to be able to click the mute/un-mute icon on the tab.**